18F/18f.gsa.gov/_posts/2016-07-18-cloud-gov-full-steam-ahead-fedramp-assessment-process.md

 [Our FedRAMP status
 page](https://www.fedramp.gov/marketplace/fedramp-ready-systems/18f-cloud-gov/)
-has some notes about our next steps, and here are more details about the two big categories our work fall into right now:
+has some notes about our next steps, and here are more details about the two big categories our work falls into right now:

 **Improvements:** Some of this is technical work (such as moving our systems to [AWS GovCloud](https://aws.amazon.com/govcloud-us/)), and